FrankWanger/ACBO-Feat/readme.md

 -  PCA is detrimental to latent space featurizations with `mol2vec`, we would expect similar obervation with `graph`

 ### 3. Conclusion and disclaimers
-- `Physicochemical featurization` with PCA is overall recommended for BO, considering their performance and preservation of chemical information when compaired with other representations.
+- `Physicochemical featurization` with PCA is overall recommended for BO, considering their performance and preservation of chemical information when compared with other representations.
-- Due to time constrains, our benchmark was on one dataset ([lipophilicity - DeepChem](https://deepchem.readthedocs.io/en/latest/api_reference/moleculenet.html#moleculenet-cheatsheet)).
+- Due to time constraints, our benchmark was on one dataset ([lipophilicity - DeepChem](https://deepchem.readthedocs.io/en/latest/api_reference/moleculenet.html#moleculenet-cheatsheet)).
 Further exploration are needed for more robust conclusion.
 - In our benchmark, `Tanimoto Kernel` was used for bit-string connectivity fingerprint. `Rational Quadratic Kernel` was used for physicochemical featurization.
 The kernel in GP would greatly impact the surrogate's accuracy and thus need further investigation.
 But it is beyond the scope (and resource) of the present project.